sreehariv-code/web-scraper-basic/README.md

 - **Missing Dependencies**: If `npm install` fails, try clearing the npm cache with `npm cache clean --force` and re-run the command.
 - **Port Conflicts**: Make sure port 3000 is free.
 Use `lsof -i :3000` to check for processes using the same port.

 ---

+## License

+This project is licensed under UVJ Technologies.

+---